adamvuilleumier/2020/README.md

 This repository contains my classwork and independent projects from January 2020 - December 2020

-(See report.docx or report.txt for more information)
+(See specs or report.docx in the folders for more information)

-MAP -